Tips to Clean Your Mac (because we like really comprehensive posts)

 To check and optimize your Mac’s starting lineup, go to System Preferences -> System ->Users & Groups ->Login Items and check the programs or apps listed there.
 Choose only the ones you absolutely need to automatically start up as you start your Mac.

-Disabling a program from this list won’t delete the application, but it will simply keep it from launching when you start the computer.
-The program or app will remain on your Mac and can still be used upon request.
+Disabling a program from this list won’t delete the application, but it will keep it from launching when you start the computer.
 You’ll have to launch the program after startup in order to run them if you’d like.

 Internet browsers create a cache file of every website you’ve ever visited.
-Over days, months, and years, this cache can build up to monstrous sizes, sometimes totaling even 20GB!
+This cache can build up to monstrous sizes, sometimes totaling even 20GB!